henryhjia/flask_stock_plot/README.md

-  This is a project to retrieve a stock price.
-Required field: Stock Ticket, Start Date, End Date.
-It will retrieve the historic stock price from yahoo finance for the date range.
-Then it will plot the stock price vs date.
-It will also print out the most recent stock price up to 20 days.

-  Here is the directory structures:
+# Stock Price Viewer
+## roject Overview

+**Stock Price Viewer** is a web application designed to fetch and visualize historical stock prices from Yahoo Finance.
+The application is developed **with the help of AI-assisted programming using Gemini-pro-2.5,** which helped streamline the coding process and improve efficiency.

+Given the following **required fields:**

+- Stock Ticker
+- Start Date
+- End Date

+The app will:

+- Retrieve historical stock prices for the specified date range from Yahoo Finance.
+- Generate a plot of stock price versus date for easy visualization.
+- Display the most recent stock price, covering up to the last 20 days.

+## Project structures
   ```
     1 /home/henryjia/Projects/flask_stock_plot/
     2 ├───.gcloudignore             # Specifies files to ignore when deploying to Google Cloud.